 Is it Wise to Invest Reserve Accounts?

-One of the important things to remember in this regard is that Reserve Studies assume some level of interest is being earned on reserve account balances.
-The assumptions in Reserve Studies are typically very conservative with interest earned (or investment yield – net of taxes) ranging from 1 percent to 3 percent.
-But, note that the interest-earned component is an integral part of the funding plans for reserves.
-So, there should always be a strategy or policy for keeping the reserve balance in, at a minimum, some form of low-risk, interest-bearing account or certificate of deposit (CD) program.
+Reserve Studies usually assume some interest is earned on reserve account balances.
+The assumptions in Reserve Studies are typically very conservative, with interest earned (or investment yield – net of taxes) ranging from 1 percent to 3 percent.
+Interest earnings on reserve balances can be an integral factor in the long-term funding plans for reserves.
+The Association should have a strategy or policy for keeping the reserve balance in, at a minimum, some form of low-risk, interest-bearing account or certificate of deposit (CD) program.